Bim: Plot

 Bim (pronounced Bheem) Singh is an Indo-Trinidadian teenage boy living in the rural Indian countryside of Chaguanas in Caroni County in central Trinidad with his parents and sister during the British colonial era.
 The character is based partly on Bhadase Sagan Maraj and partly on Boysie Singh according to historian Angelo Bissessarsingh.
 He is friends with a girl his age named Anna.
-His sister Ria is getting married to Ramdass, and Bim's father, Bhagwan Singh, a famous trade union leader and activist, is in a feud with rival Gopaul.
+His sister Ria is going to marry Ramdass, and Bim's father, Bhagwan Singh, a famous trade union leader and activist, is in a feud with rival Gopaul.
 On the day of Ria's wedding, Bhagwan Singh sends his men to kill Gopaul's two sons: Harry and Charlie.
 Sookdeo informs him that the men have killed Harry, but Charlie escapes.
 Bhagwan Singh orders whatever it takes for Charlie to be killed.
 Bim is seen with Anna throughout the wedding and his father's friends joke about him and Anna getting married.
 Later that night, while Bhagwan Singh and his family are enjoying the wedding festivities, Charlie arrives at Bhagwan Singh's house, kills him and shoots Bim.

 After his father's funeral Bim is sent to live with his paternal aunt, Babsie and her Afro-Trinidadian husband, Balo in the suburban district of Belmont in the multiethnic capital, Port of Spain.
 Bim's uncle, Balo, is an abusive, racist, gambling addict and dockworker.
 He beats Babsie after she refuses to tell him if Bim's family sent any money.
 He steals the money sent by Bim's family for his schooling, after Bim, meeting him for the first time, tells him where the money is.
 He then beats Bim for not responding to his question and then tells him not to worry as he knows a good teacher to send him to.
 At his new school, Bim is the only Indian, and is ridiculed by his racist teacher Mr. Hudson and isolated and picked on by the Afro-Trinidadian students because of his coolie (Indian laborer) heritage.
-During a break the students, led by Pinhead, gang up against Bim and steal his book as well as verbally and physically abuse him.
+During a break the students, led by Pinhead, gang up against Bim and steal his book and verbally and physically abuse him.
 When he fights back, the students disperse as Mr. Hudson is making his way back and Pinhead threatens to deal with him after class.
 After class, Bim seeks Mr. Hudson's help who makes a mockery of Bim and pays him no mind.
-When he comes out of class the students are waiting for him and Bim is forced to stab Pinhead as a means of defense to make it home alive.
-This incident gets Bim kicked out of school, which causes a fight between Balo and him.
+When he leaves class the students are waiting for him and Bim is forced to stab Pinhead as a means of defense to make it home alive.
+This incident leads to Bim's expulsion from the school, which causes a fight between Balo and him.
 He then runs away from home and spends the night in a cemetery.